 As a major project outcome, the Chinese Independent Film Archive UK (CIFA-UK) will be established at Newcastle University’s Robinson Library to preserve independent films made in the PRC in the past three decades, and their associated material culture.
 Both the films, and this culture, are in real danger of disappearing.
 The archive aims not only to safeguard this culture for future generations, but also to act as an alternative record of social change and historical trauma in socialist and post-socialist China—a record not always easily accessible.
 We will work with scholars and universities to encourage the use of the archive for research on, and the teaching of, contemporary China.

 An online database of Chinese independent cinema will be built during the project.
-This database includes comprehensive information on independent films from the last three decades, a visual and textual record of major Chinese independent film festivals, and oral history material with leading independent filmmakers and important stakeholders.
+This database includes comprehensive information on independent films from the last three decades, a visual and textual record of major Chinese independent film festivals, a catalogue of existing shcolorships on Chinese independent cinema in both English and Chinese, and selected oral history material with leading independent filmmakers and important stakeholders.
 This publicly-accessible online database will open a window for academic communities and the general public alike to have a glimpse into Chinese independent cinema and exhibition culture.
 It will also provide invaluable first-hand research sources for the study of Chinese independent cinema and contemporary China.